Joseph ben Abraham Gikatilla: Biography

+G. propagated the idea of the "inverted metaphor," which did not describe God with human attributes, but named human limbs according to their divine correspondents, and is also often found in Arabic philosophy of the Middle Ages.

+He died in the upper Duero in Peñafiel after 1305.

 Works

 Ginnat Egoz

 Gikatilla was a prolific writer; he wrote his first work (Ginnat Egoz, גנת אגוז) when only twenty-six.
 It is a kabbalistic treatise in three parts (Hanau, 1615).